benmak11/Diffusion/README.md

 ## Current status of development

-This application is currently still under development but the code freeze date has been set to `December 30th, 2016`.
+This application is currently still under development but the code freeze date is still `To Be Determined`.

 ### Important notice